yjp20/prism/docs/guides/11-dynamic-response-with-faker.md

 To set `fillProperties` to `false`, use one of the following options:

 - **CLI:** Run `prism mock -d --json-schema-faker-fillProperties=false api.oas3.yaml`.
-Setting this value with the CLI will take priority over the value set in `x-json-schema-faker`
+Setting this value with the CLI takes priority over the value set in `x-json-schema-faker`
 - **Schema:** Add a `x-json-schema-faker` object at the top level of your schema.

 ```yaml